 Other 1885 State Census Options

-Other states also conducted a state census in 1885, such as Minnesota, but these were not federally funded and the forms used (and information included) were not consistent from state to state.
+Other states also conducted state censuses in 1885 – including Minnesota, Wisconsin, Kansas, Iowa, New Jersey and Rhode Island – but these were not federally funded and the forms used (and information included) were not consistent from state to state.
 Despite this, they provide a highly valuable resource for family historians.
 You can find most of them online for free via FamilySearch by visiting this page and searching for 1885 or State Census 1885.
-You can read more about state census records here.
+You can read more about these state census records here.

 You can also learn more about the 1885 Federal Census in Prologue Magazine from the National Archives.